UGA merit award

 In the 2002 Georgia Games, LeBoff earned two gold medals - in the 50-meter fee-style and 50-meter breast stroke.
 He trains at the Augusta Aquatic Center four times a week and plans to compete in the 2004 games.

 Eric Robinson of Grovetown attended the Savannah College of Art and Design Summer Seminar.
-The seminar is a one-week program designed for rising 10th-12th grade high school students, in which they take introductory art classes taught by SCAD professors.
+The seminar is a one-week program designed for rising 10th- through 12th-grade students, in which they take introductory art classes taught by SCAD professors.
 Robinson is a student at Evans High School.

 Three Columbia County students are among local Chik-fil-A employees receiving $1,000 Chik-fil-A Leadership Scholarships.
 The program recognizes restaurant employees who excel in leadership, academics and community involvement.